Ninja-Squad/ninja-squad.github.com/_posts/2016-10-03-what-is-new-angular-2.1.md

 description: "Angular 2.1 is out.
 What new features are included?"
 ---

-Angular is moving fast, and we already have a minor release!
+Angular is moving fast, and we already have a minor release: [2.1](https://github.com/angular/angular/blob/master/CHANGELOG.md#210-incremental-metamorphosis-2016-10-12)!

-If you didn't heard, Angular is planning to have patch updates every week, minor releases every month, and major releases every 6 months.
+If you haven't heard, Angular is planning to have patch updates every week, minor releases every month, and major releases every 6 months.

 That means Angular 3 should be Q1 or Q2 of 2017!